Iraklis F.C. (Thessaloniki): Notes

 ^{1} Demoted to Second National Division due to a match fixing scandal in a cup game against PAOK.

 ^{2} Demoted to Fourth National Division because the Professional Sports Committee stripped the club from its professional licence.

 ^{3} G.S.
 Iraklis Thessalonikis stopped competing in Fourth National Division after being fully merged into A.E.P.
 Iraklis 1908.

-^{4} Participated in Football League 2 as successor club A.E.P.
+^{4} Participated in Football League 2 as phoenix club A.E.P.
 Iraklis 1908.

 ^{5} Demoted to Football League due to restructuring of national championships and demoted to Third Division Macedonia F.C.A. due to its financial state.

 ^{6} Participated in regional last-tier Macedonia F.C.A.
-Third Division as successor club A.S.
+Third Division as phoenix club A.S.
 Iraklis 2015.
 It was promoted to Macedonia F.C.A.
 Second Division, before the COVID-19 pandemic forced the Macedonia F.C.A. to suspend all its championships.

-^{7} Participated in Third National Division as successor club A.S.
+^{7} Participated in Third National Division as phoenix club A.S.
 Iraklis Ampelokipon.

-^{8} Participated in Super League 2 as successor club P.O.T.
+^{8} Participated in Super League 2 as phoenix club P.O.T.
 Iraklis.